davlxd/Writings/posts/implement-a-radar-with-d3-and-d3-force.md

 then enforce a set of constraints to them (in D3 terms called [forces](https://github.com/d3/d3-force#forces)).
 Each force follows its own formula or logic to calculate what's the next position each node should move to.
-With a low iteration rate, you'll be able to see the animation that all the nodes move around driven by forces, until eventually the positions of all nodes satisify all the forces.
+With a low iteration rate, you'll be able to see the animation that all the nodes move around driven by forces, until eventually the positions of all nodes satisify all the forces, to the greatest possible extent averagely.

 In my code I use 4 forces: